 The Blues became their own worst enemy in the playoffs and always found a way to lose.
 They’d snatch defeat from the jaws of victory.
 Some of the greatest talent to ever play the game couldn’t dig the Blues out of their own heads.
 Fans counted down to the inevitable implosion that happened each year.

 The 2019 Blues entered the year with lofty expectations following a plethora of offseason roster changes.
-You could have won a lot of money on them at All New Gclub.
 That anticipation died out in a hurry as the team collapsed in the first half of the season under head coach Mike Yeo.
 Most fans were already using the “maybe next year” line to bury their misery.

 And yet, here we are.
 The Blues have made it to the Final and the city of St. Louis is in a full-blown celebration.
 Banners and flags are in windows, cars are honking “let’s go Blues” throughout all hours of the day and tears flowed in the Enterprise Center and around the city for all of the right reasons on Tuesday night.